gjr80/weewx-stackedwindrose/README.md

 	                        time_stamp_location = bottom, right

-1. By default the Stacked Windrose Image Generator for Weewx generator places the generated file in the `$HTML_ROOT` folder.
-If you wish to place the generated files in another directory then insert a `HTML_ROOT` setting giving the applicable folder under the `[[StackedWindRose]]` sub-section in the `[StdReport]` section of `weewx.conf`, eg
+1. By default the Stacked Windrose Image Generator for weewx generator places the generated file in the `$HTML_ROOT` folder.
+If you wish to place the generated files in another directory then insert a `HTML_ROOT` setting giving the applicable folder under the `[[StackedWindRose]]` sub-section in the `[StdReport]` section of `weewx.conf`, eg:

 	    [[StackedWindRose]]
 	        skin = StackedWindRose
 	        HTML_ROOT = /use/this/folder

-1. Restart Weewx:
+1. Restart `weewx`:

     	$ sudo /etc/init.d/weewx stop
 	    $ sudo /etc/init.d/weewx start

 1. This will result in the windrose image file being generated during each report generation cycle.
-Generation can be confirmed by inspecting the weewx log, there should be a line similar to this amongst the report generation output:
+Generation can be confirmed by inspecting the `weewx` log, there should be a line similar to this amongst the report generation output:

 		Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1 images for StackedWindRose in 0.01 seconds

 ## Manual Installation Instructions

-1. Download the Stacked Windrose Image Generator for weewx extension package from the [Releases](https://github.com/gjr80/StackedWindRose/releases "StackedWindRose Releases page on GitHub") page.
+1. Download the Stacked Windrose Image Generator for weewx extension package from the [Releases](https://github.com/gjr80/weewx-stackedwindrose/releases "weewx-stackedwindrose Releases page on GitHub") page.
 The current release oackage is named `stackedwindrose-2.0.2.tar.gz`.
-If your weewx PC has internet access you may be able to download the package directly as follows:
+If your `weewx` PC has internet access you may be able to download the package directly as follows:

-		$ wget -P /var/tmp/ https://github.com/gjr80/StackedWindRose/releases/download/v2.0.2/stackedwindrose-2.0.2.tar.gz
+		$ wget -P /var/tmp/ https://github.com/gjr80/weewx-stackedwindrose/releases/download/v2.0.2/stackedwindrose-2.0.2.tar.gz

 1. Extract the files from the tar.gz file: